lukasroegner/homebridge-dyson-pure-cool/README.md

 - On/off
 - Auto/manual
 - Fan speed
-- Oscillation on/off
+- Oscillation on/off (for supported devices)
-- Relative humidity
+- Relative humidity (for supported devices)
-- Current temperature (in Apple Home app only supported as separate sensor)
+- Current temperature (for supported devices; in Apple Home app only supported as separate sensor)
 - Air quality (incl.
-PM2.5, PM10, VOC and NO2 data for devices other than DP01, TP02 and HP02)
+PM2.5, PM10, VOC and NO2 data for supported devices)

 For heating devices, a thermostat is also exposes to HomeKit with support for:
 - On/Off